brooklynrail/brooklynrail-platform/content/events/2023/05/artbook-d-a-p.md

 ---
 title: Artbook D.A.P.
-deck: Featuring Sharon Gallagher, Skuta Helgason, and Eleanor Heartney
+deck: Featuring Sharon Gallagher, Skuta Helgason, and Eleanor Heartney, with Zachary LaMalfa
 summary: Artbook D.A.P.
 President and Executive Director Sharon Gallagher and Artbook Retail Director Skuta Helgason join Rail Editor-at-Large Eleanor Heartney for a conversation.
 We conclude with a poetry reading by Zachary